 Mr. Manspeizer began his legal career as an IP litigator at an international intellectual property law firm, where he spent 11 years and was a partner since 1999.
 There, he handled pharmaceutical and biotechnology patent litigation in U.S. district courts, the U.S. Court of Appeals for the Federal Circuit, and the U.S. International Trade Commission.

 Mr. Manspeizer is named an IP Star by Euromoney Legal Media Group’s Managing IP 2014–16.
+He is also recommended by Legal 500 US 2017 in the practice area of Patent Litigation.
 He received his B.A. in biology from the University of Pennsylvania and his J.D. from Rutgers University School of Law.